-The risk envelope approach may only be used in cases where the worst case exposure is identifiable and scientifically justified.
+The risk envelope approach may only be used in cases where worst-case exposure is identifiable and scientifically justified.
 Note that all crops that are parameterised should be modelled.
 When a crop is not parameterised in any of the relevant scenario(s), the user should select a crop resembling the intended crop based on expert judgement.
 The choice of crop should be justified.
-In addition to the summary in the dRR, the modelling report with representative files should always be provided in document K. Other output files shall be made available when requested from the regulatory authority.